 “The Hinowa delivers unbeatable performance.
 It’s robust, smooth to operate, with precise basket positioning and can be powered by diesel, electric or lithium battery powered motors.”

-Access Platforms Aberdeen was established in 2005 and has grown since to become one of the largest independent powered access hire companies in NE Scotland.
+Access Platforms Aberdeen was established in 2005 and has grown since to become one of the largest independent powered access hire companies in North East Scotland.

-The business opened a new depot in Dundee in summer 2018 and now has more than 400 platform on hire.
-The last 12 months have seen its biggest yearly investment push, buying 50 platforms, most of them replacements as it continuously modernises its fleet.
+The business opened a new depot in Dundee in summer 2018 and now has more than 400 platforms on hire.
+2019 has seen its biggest yearly investment push, buying 50 platforms, most of them replacements as it continuously modernises its fleet.

 Looking forward to 2020 and beyond, Ryan Petrie said he is expecting demand for bi-energy booms and scissor lifts to rise sharply as customers look for access solutions that are both sustainable and flexible.